dheeraj2118/go_dp_abstract_factory/Readme.md

 Example:

-- Electronics: We can have ACs, Refridgerators, Televisions, Microwave ovens of multiple brands
+- Electronics: We can have ACs, Refrigerators, Televisions, Microwave ovens of multiple brands
 - Automobiles: Bikes, Cars, Trucks etc. of different brands
 - Food: Burgers with different patty, sauces etc. etc.